nepfaff/sim2sim/README.md

 pre-commit install
 ```

-Install the [learning_real2sim](https://github.com/liruiw/learning_real2sim) repo in development mode based on the
+Optionally install the [learning_real2sim](https://github.com/liruiw/learning_real2sim) repo in development mode based on the
 instructions in its `README`.
 Note that this repo is only needed for a small subset of experiments.

 ### Requirements for using mesh decomposition